Are you sick as a parrot? 4 ways to sharpen your language skills and become a more effective leader

-by George Kohlrieser Published 29 June 2021 in Brain circuits • 3 min read
+by George Kohlrieser Published June 29, 2021 in Brain Circuits • 3 min read

 Do you ever wonder why people are responding or not responding to you as a leader?
 If you think it may have to do with you, you are probably right.
 There is something called “the person effect” which is the unique impact, positive or negative, a person has in coming across and connecting with others.
 It includes the leader’s state of being, their words and their physiology.